EDCD/EDMarketConnector/docs/Releasing.md

 1. You should have already decided on the new version number, as it's specified in `config.py`.
 You'll need to redo the `.msi` build if you forgot. **Remember to do a fresh git commit for this change.**

-1. So as to make backing out any mistakes easier create a new branch for this release, e.g. `release-3.5.0.0`.  'release' is in full so as not to clash with the tag `rel-3.5.0.0` which could cause confusion.
+1. So as to make backing out any mistakes easier create a new branch for this release, using a name like `release-3.5.0.0`.
+Do not use the tag `Release/3.5.0.0` form, that could cause confusion.
 Ensure all the relevant commits, and no more than them, are present in this branch.
 	1. `git checkout releases`
 	1. `git pull origin` # Ensures local `releases` branch is up to date.
 	1. `git checkout -b release-3.5.0.0`